jrpotter/notebook/notes/set/choice.md

 %%ANKI
 Basic
-With respect to AoC, what does cardinal comparability state?
+With respect to AC, what does cardinal comparability state?
 Back: For any two cardinal numbers $\kappa$ and $\lambda$, either $\kappa \leq \lambda$ or $\lambda \leq \kappa$.
 Reference: Herbert B. Enderton, *Elements of Set Theory* (New York: Academic Press, 1977).
 <!--ID: 1744555922893-->